Teeohbee/Teeohbee.github.io/_posts/2016-03-03-Hoisting-Duck-In-Javascript.md

 Working through this, and specifically playing around in a basic JS file and the chrome console really helped me to understand exactly what was happening here, and I'm hoping I'll be able to explain it a bit better if I ever encounter a similar question again.

-Hoisin Duck, Hoisting Duck, do you get it?
+Hoisin Duck / Hoisting Duck, do you get it?